jharan1/odh-spikes/spikes/RHOAIENG-51769-external-vector-stores/vector-stores-table-test/README.md

 ## Notes

-- `pgvector-credentials-2` secret must exist in the **pgvect** namespace (where pgvector2 runs), not in proj1.
-The BFF reads secrets from the namespace where the vector store provider's cluster service lives.
+- In the production flow, the BFF reads secrets referenced in `gen-ai-aa-vector-stores` via `secretRefs` and injects their values into `llama-stack-config` as env vars when creating or updating a playground — the llamastack pod then reads them at runtime.
+In this local test, `pgvector-credentials-2` is placed in the `pgvect` namespace as a workaround since that injection flow is not yet implemented.
 - The `llama-stack-config` ConfigMap is managed by the LSD operator.
 The changes in `04-llama-stack-config.yaml` add `external-model-provider-2` (a fake remote::vllm provider) so that `test-fake-registered-external-embedding` can be registered in llamastack without